General Overview of Treatment of Assets

 The value of some assets can fluctuate due to current economic conditions and stock market trends.
 We do not adjust reported assets to reflect decreases in the value of any investments held in the stock market, because a short-term drop in the total value of such assets will be balanced by the long-term tendency of these assets to increase in value and produce a positive rate of return.
 In general, Harvard Law School takes the position that students who hold investments over the long term are in financially stronger positions than students who do not.
 We have concluded that adjusting our need analysis to reflect short-term market volatility is not an equitable policy.
 We will, however, consider an appeal to adjust the value of your assets with documentation that they were liquidated at a lower value and used to pay education-related expenses for Harvard Law School.
 Without exception, students requesting this consideration must submit documentation showing the liquidation of these assets and the corresponding payments to their Harvard Student Billing Account.
 If you have any questions about the potential impact this might have on your calculation, please contact SFS before executing this liquidation.
 In some cases, depending on the type of asset liquidated, the net effect in terms of increased aid dollars may not be worth the cost of liquidation.

-Using More Than the Expected Asset Contribution in One Academic Year
+Using More Than the Expected Asset Resources in One Academic Year

 LIPP Implications of Asset Use